Ethnic cleansing of Georgians in Abkhazia: Fall of Sukhumi

 According to the findings of a Georgian committee, the massacres continued for about two weeks after the fall of Sukhumi; Georgians who had failed to flee the city were hiding in abandoned apartment buildings and house basements; neither combatants nor civilians nor medical personnel (most of them female) was spared.
 Upon discovery by the militants, they were killed on the spot.
 One of the most brutal massacres of the war occurred during this period.
 Video materials show a 5-year-old child being brutally killed by an Abkhaz militant in front of his mother on the streets of Sukhumi.

 Over 100 Georgian people working in the cultural field were killed, among them women.
 Among others were Nato Milorava, the artistic director of the Gumista recreation centre, Vasily Cheidze, Teymuraz Zhvaniya, and Guram Gelovani, actors of the Drama Theatre, and Yuriy Davitaya, the director of the Sukhumi park of culture and recreation.

 Also murdered were 200 teachers, including 60 women.
 Massive reprisals occurred in the neighbouring regions as well.
 In Khypsta/Akhalsopeli 17 Georgians were shot, the heart of a 70-year-old man was cut out, another man was hacked to death by an axe, and a 65-year-old was tied to a tractor, tortured, and then killed.

-Abkhaz nationals were also targeted during the Sukhumi massacres.
-Anyone who had tried to hide a Georgian refugee or helped in any way was condemned and killed.
-"Temur Kutarba, an Abhazian, was killed by an Adighe Soldier in front of his children, for not being active in killing Georgians.
-V. Vadakaria, 23 and his Abhazian friend, who tried to defend him, both were killed."